xdoko01/pgRPG/README.md

   - [x] BUG - Dialogs stopped working - because engine.py imports QuestManager and QuestManager imports Quest quest.py imports scripts  (for get_script_fnc) and there are all scripts imported - we need to have script same as processor - define it at JSON string
   - [x] Prepare all weapons in some test quest - to test the factory functionality
   - [x] JSON schema - every component can have one
-  - [ ] JSON Scheme for the whole quest
+  - [x] JSON Schema for the whole quest
   - [x] BUG - NPC is destroyed but the brain still works - as a result it is lying dead and moving forward
   - [ ] Make universal loader that takes full path, partial path, with or without suffix - all possible options - RenderableModel path, templates path, SOund path, vfx path
   - [ ] Extend sound effects - SoundFXOnGeneration - generator produces sound - shooted arrow